zandaqo/compago/docs/API.md

 <a id="Model_proxies"></a>

 ### Model.proxies : WeakMap
-The WeakMap holding references to metadata associated with proxies in Model#data.
+The WeakMap holding references to metadata associated with proxies in Model.

 **Kind**: static property of [Model](#Model)
 <a id="RemoteStorage"></a>